×

 Buying a New Application

 Getting all the new software might seem like a fresh start.
 But it’s expensive.
 You don’t just pay for the programs – you might need new computers too.
 Moreover, your team has to learn how to use everything.
 This takes time and can slow things down for a while.
-You might have to change how you do business to fit the new software.
+You might have to change how you do business to fit in with the new software.
 It’s a big change that not everyone wants to deal with.

 Lift and Shift